From crumbling Persian empires to colossal Roman cities, here are some of our favourite ruined civilisations from around the world.Read more...

 In practical terms improvements are continuing although it’s true there is a large degree of stagnation while industry and investors, large and small, wait to see what effects the change of government may bring.
 But the tourism sector is seeing major investment and visitor figures are showing very healthy increases year on year.
 There’s been a massive increase in road building and renovation throughout the country and as mentioned earlier here, the aviation infrastructure is also receiving major investment.
 The impact on tourists from the change of government back to ZANU-PF is absolutely zero – most aren’t even aware there have been elections.

-(Panthera leo) (one of the ‘Big Five’) The lion, Africa’s apex predator, seems to be something of a contradictory creature.
+The lion, Africa’s apex predator, seems to be something of a contradictory creature.
 Massively powerful – a large male weighs up to 230kg and is capable of killing buffalo and young elephants – it nonetheless spends much of its time asleep and appears to be fundamentally lazy.
 The truth is that, like many large carnivores, lions’ high-protein diet means they can satisfy their metabolic requirements with short bursts of hunting and thus spend the rest of their time conserving energy.

-(Panthera pardus) (one of the ‘Big Five’) This is the second largest of Africa’s cats: half the size of a lion, with males weighing up to 90kg and the much smaller females up to 60kg.
+This is the second largest of Africa’s cats: half the size of a lion, with males weighing up to 90kg and the much smaller females up to 60kg.
 It is an elegant and impressive animal, whose shy, solitary and largely nocturnal nature makes it difficult to find.
 Nevertheless, the leopard’s broad diet and adaptability to different types of habitat make it by far the most successful of Africa’s big cats.
 Although lions may sometimes scramble up to a low branch, the leopard is the only big cat that feels truly at home in a tree; indeed it is even agile enough to catch monkeys in the branches.

-(Acinonyx jubatus) Although around the same height, even a little taller than the leopard, the cheetah has a much slimmer, more elongated body and an appreciably smaller head.
+Although around the same height, even a little taller than the leopard, the cheetah has a much slimmer, more elongated body and an appreciably smaller head.
 Its spots are small and solid black, not forming rosette patterns like a leopard’s, and its face displays unmistakeable black ‘teardrop’ lines below each eye.
 Cheetahs favour open spaces and seek out raised vantage points from which to spot prey.
 This is a hunter whose success depends on speed rather than strength.
 Its strong hind legs and extremely supple spine win it the accolade of the fastest animal on land, capable of reaching 100km/h in just three seconds – on a par with the acceleration of the fastest sports cars.
 But if it hasn’t brought down its prey within a few hundred metres – usually by means of a sharp swipe from behind – the cheetah gives up exhausted and must recoup its strength before the next attempt.
 The long tail acts as a balancing ‘rudder’ as the cat performs amazingly agile, high-speed direction changes.
 Its non-retractable claws, unique among cats, function like the spikes on running shoes.

-(Loxodonta africana) (one of the ‘Big Five’) Almost everything about this animal – which may reach 4m at the shoulder and weigh six tonnes – is extraordinary.
+Almost everything about this animal – which may reach 4m at the shoulder and weigh six tonnes – is extraordinary.
 Mature elephants require 150kg of food each day (large ones even more) to fuel that bulk and can drink 200 litres in one sitting.
 The trunk is much more than just an elongated nose: it is an amazingly strong multi-purpose tool that can pick up anything from a peanut to a fallen log.
 It is used for feeding, drinking (holding up to 20 litres of water), smelling, breathing (even as a snorkel in deep water) and fighting.
 The huge earflaps are extremely thin, criss-crossed with a dense network of blood vessels on the underside, and act like a car radiator to cool the animal’s blood by as much as 5˚C. The ivory tusks are enlarged incisor teeth that serve for fighting, digging for roots and stripping bark, and are frequently used in conjunction with the trunk to rip off branches.

-(Hippopotamus amphibious) The most common view you get of this enormous, two-tonne, amphibious animal is a small pair of ears and nostrils protruding just above the water’s surface, and that’s because it spends most of the daylight hours semi-submerged.
+The most common view you get of this enormous, two-tonne, amphibious animal is a small pair of ears and nostrils protruding just above the water’s surface, and that’s because it spends most of the daylight hours semi-submerged.
 A hippo’s skin is very sensitive to sunlight and it thus needs the cooling effect of water to regulate its body temperature.
 Totally submerged, hippos can hold their breath for about six minutes.
 They are remarkably agile underwater, with their huge bulk being supported by the buoyancy of the water.
 From dusk to dawn, however, they emerge and wander the land in search of grazing, covering up to 30km in one night.

-(one of the ‘Big Five’) Once widespread throughout southern Africa, both species of rhino have suffered heavy persecution.
+Once widespread throughout southern Africa, both species of rhino have suffered heavy persecution.
 The white rhino was virtually wiped out at the end of the 19th century, disappearing from Zimbabwe entirely, but has since recovered through intense conservation programmes in South Africa and translocation elsewhere.
 The black rhino fared rather better until a poaching onslaught in the second half of the 20th century brought it to the verge of extinction across Africa, including in Zimbabwe, and its status today remains precarious.
 Rhinos have been hunted solely for their two horns, which comprise a compacted hair-like material.
 These are ground to powder and used as traditional medicine and aphrodisiac in the Far East, notably Vietnam.
 Poaching for this lucrative market remains an enormous ongoing problem, but a number of conservation programmes have succeeded in breeding and reintroducing rhinos to parts of their former ranges, and increasingly effective anti-poaching measures have been adopted in many regions.

 Zimbabwe’s population saw exceptional growth during the 20th century, rising from around 500,000–600,000 at the start of the century to just under 13 million in 2000, with a growth rate of around 3%.
 Following the economic meltdown that started around 2000, resulting in a steady out-migration of up to four million, perhaps a third of the black population is believed to have sought a better life outside Zimbabwe.
 A high proportion of whites also left.